Meniscus Tear Treatment Singapore

 Dr. Bryan Tan

-What Are The Types of Meniscus Tears And Patterns?
+What Are The Types of Meniscus Injuries And Patterns?

 A meniscus tear can be categorised through location, specific tear pattern, or proximity to a blood supply.
 The outside third of the meniscus is where tears are highly-likely to occur because of their proximity to the blood supply.